Fujifilm GFX100RF Review

 Granville Island, Fujifilm GFX100RF @ f/4.5, cropped to about a 35mm full-frame equivalent

-If you can find a used GFX 50R, this is also a good option, as it will save you considerable cash compared to a new GFX100RF.
-It has smaller file sizes with its 50-megapixel vs. 102 for the GFX100RF.
+If you can find a used GFX 50R, this is also a good option, as it will save you considerably compared to a new GFX100RF.
+It has smaller file sizes, at 50 MP vs. 102 MP for the GFX100RF.
 However, it is not as stealthy or sleek as this new GFX100RF.

-I will wrap this up by saying that I am quite smitten by the overall concept of the GFX100RF, but as you can read, I also have an ounce of scepticism mixed in there.
+I will wrap this up by saying that I am pretty smitten with the overall concept of the GFX100RF, but, as you can read, I also have an ounce of scepticism.

 Please see more sample images below.